bossbiger/READELF/README.md

 # READELF
+READELF versio 1.0
-READELF is a simple ELF file parser
+READELF is a simple elf file parser builded using C++